 - relative all-night neutral density [normalized to 1.00 at 45 km],

 - all-night absolute temperature [K],

 The netCDF file includes this documentation and gives the location of each parameter and profile.

-NC files can be manipulated using Unidata's free netCDF tools, a set of libraries that provide interfaces in the Java, C, C++, Fortran, and Perl programming languages.
+.nc is the extension for NetCDF format.
+These files contain contain metadata which aid interpretation of the data.
+The metadata and data can be explored using the free Panoply software tool (http://www.giss.nasa.gov/tools/panoply/).
+The files can also be manipulated using Unidata's free netCDF tools, a set of libraries that provide interfaces in the Java, C, C++, Fortran, and Perl programming languages.

 Utah State University

 9203034 and 9302118 and 9714789 and 0123145 and 0531397

 See Readme file for description of data collection and processing.

 Herron and Wickwar (2018), Mid-Latitude Climatologies of Mesospheric Temperature and Geophysical Temperature Variability Determined with the Rayleigh-Scatter Lidar at ALO-USU, submitted to Journal of Geophysical Research Atmospheres, 2018JD028450, Available from https://digitalcommons.usu.edu/physics_facpub/2063/

 This work is licensed under a Creative Commons Attribution 4.0 License.